Blog | Zenventory

 Some warehouse employees might be resistant to a new system that changes how they currently do things.
 To overcome this challenge, try involving your employees in the implementation process and provide training and support to help them adjust to the new system.

-When you think of integrating a WMS with the other systems in your supply chain, you might want to run as far and as fast as you can from new technology.
-A WMS worth its price tag will know this and will help you with setting up your integrations.
+When you think of integrating a WMS with the other systems in your tech stack, you might want to run as far and as fast as you can from new technology.
+A WMS worth its price tag will know this and will help you with setting up your integrations or (even better) make integrations seamless with one click.

 Configuring a WMS to meet your specific needs and workflows can be challenging.
 A WMS vendor should provide an onboarding process where their team listens to how you currently work, what platforms you work with, and your current challenges.
 Then, using that information, create a new and better workflow that makes you and your team’s lives easier and sets the stage for growth and success.